hyoshimori/hyoshimori/README.md

 ## Front-End Developer

-My name is Hiroto and I am originally from Japan, but currently based in France.
-I have worked for a French start-up for the past three years as a translator and I am passionate about coding.
+Hi!
+My name is Hiroto.
+I have worked for a French start-up for about three years as a translator, where I became passionate about coding.

-I had the opportunity to study at Le Wagon and I was chosen to be a <a href="https://kitt.lewagon.com/newsletters/477/public_show?signature=aabc3f95f39b304e820a49d51f36674fbb9a1c25">Top Profile Student</a>, as I tried to pay attention to small details.
+I had an opportunity to study at Le Wagon and I was chosen to be a <a href="https://kitt.lewagon.com/newsletters/477/public_show?signature=aabc3f95f39b304e820a49d51f36674fbb9a1c25">Top Profile Student</a>, as I tried to pay attention to small details.
 This educational experience has allowed me to deepen my understanding of coding and solidified my passion for technology and creation.

-With my background in both human and computer languages, I am looking forward to communicating with both people and apps.
+I look forward to a fruitful learning journey ahead!

 ## Example of Work

 [HIROTO YOSHIMORI DESIGN](https://hyoshimori-portfolio.netlify.app/)

 ## Message
 Recently started to play on leetCode.
-It is challenging but a great way to have deeper understanding of solid algorithm.
+It is challenging but a great way to have deeper understandings of solid algorithm.

 ## Social Activities